LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/studios/guess/README.md

 #### Part 3

 Most likely, you've been using a `while` loop so far.
-Let's refactor to use a `for` loop, just for kicks.
-Write another program in a file called `guessfive.c`, which behaves exactly like `guess5`, but is implemented with a `for` loop instead.
-(If you already used a `for` loop in `guess5`, then use a `while` loop here.)
+Let's now refactor, and use a `for` loop instead, just for kicks.
+Write another program in a file called `guessfive.c`, which behaves exactly like `guess5`, but is implemented with a `for` loop.
+(But if you did use a `for` loop in `guess5`, then use a `while` loop here.)